privacyguides/privacyguides.org/docs/android/overview.en.md

 ## VPN Killswitch

 Android 7 and above supports a VPN killswitch and it is available without the need to install third party apps.
 This feature can prevent leaks if the VPN is disconnected.
-It can be found in ⚙️ Settings → Network & internet → VPN → ⚙️ → Block connections without VPN.
+It can be found in :gear: Settings → Network & internet → VPN → :gear: → Block connections without VPN.

 ## Global Toggles